anonymouscode115/autoregressive_inference/README.md

 python wmt16-scripts/preprocess/remove-diacritics.py < src_test.BPE.txt > src_test.BPE.txt
 ```

 Generate the vocab file (joint vocab for the source and target languages).
 Since we forgot to remove the diacritics during our initial experiments and we appended all missing vocabs in the diacritics-removed corpus afterwards, the vocab file we used to train our model is slightly different from the one generated through the scripts below, so we have uploaded the vocab file we used to train our model as `ro_en_vocab.txt`.
+To use this vocab file, set the `vocab_file` argument to be `{voi_repo}/ro_en_vocab.txt`
 ```
 cd {folder_with_voi_repo}
 CUDA_VISIBLE_DEVICES=0 python scripts/data/process_wmt.py --out_feature_folder {dataroot}/wmt16_translate/ro-en \